 This time Mystery Tasting is an interesting conversation with a young chef.

-Firstly, I would like to ask what your normal working day at Jacobs Restaurant looks like, how many hours a day you work, what do you do if you are out of work?
+Firstly, I would like to ask what your normal working day at Jacobs Restaurant looks like, how many hours a day you work, what do you do if you are off?

 My daily routine is mostly the same, first I look at the plan of what will happen during the day, have a coffee and plan my day.
 I am currently in the position of Saucie (note: the person responsible for everything in terms of meat and sauces - one of the most important roles in the kitchen).
 I start cooking by preparing the ingredients we need on that day.
 In addition, I have to organize and timing everything, which is very important in my work.
 Next I check the raw materials, solve the questions that come to me.